-A “repetitive loss property” is one that has suffered two or more flood losses during 10 years with the cumulative cost of repairs equaling or exceeding 50 percent of the value of the structure.
+A "repetitive loss property" is one that has suffered two or more flood losses over 10 years with the cumulative cost of repairs equaling or exceeding 50 percent of the value of the structure.
 Increased Cost of Compliance for repetitive loss structures is available only in communities that have repetitive loss provisions in their floodplain management ordinances.

 A policyholder seeking Increased Cost of Compliance funding needs to file a claim that is separate from the basic claim for flood damages.
 The money can be used to elevate, demolish or relocate the damaged structure.
 For non-residential structures, the funds can also be used for flood proofing.

 In some cases, owners may have the opportunity to assign their Increased Cost of Compliance payments to their communities for inclusion in community-sponsored acquisition programs primarily funded by state and federal agencies.